We are not accepting BRIDGE applicants for 2025-2026.

-The BRIDGE Program educates, mentors, and supports a diverse and talented workforce equipped to improve population health, reduce health disparities, and advance health equity locally and globally.
+The BRIDGE Program educates, mentors, and supports a workforce made up of talented individuals from all backgrounds who are equipped to improve population health, access, and quality of care for all populations locally and globally.

 BRIDGE Provides Four Benefits: